Skip to main content

 Which is better: 2A or 3A?

-2A offers more space and privacy with curtains for each berth.
-3A is more economical with 8 berths per bay.
-For overnight journeys, 2A provides better sleep quality, while 3A is a good budget-friendly option.
+2A offers more space and privacy with curtains for each berth (6 berths per bay).
+3A has 8 berths per bay.
+For overnight journeys, 2A provides better sleep.
+3A is 30-40% cheaper and good for budget AC travel.

 Is bedding provided in Sleeper class?

-No, bedding is not provided in Sleeper (SL) class.
-You need to carry your own sheets, blankets, and pillows.
-Bedding is provided in AC classes (1A, 2A, 3A).
+No, bedding is NOT provided in Sleeper (SL) class.
+Carry your own sheets and blankets.
+Bedding (sheets, blanket, pillow) is provided FREE in AC classes (1A, 2A, 3A).

-What is the difference between CC and EC?
+What is the difference between 1A and 2A?

 Need Help Booking Train Tickets?